-Most people who believe they’ve been wrongly accused of a crime want to know what recourses are available.
-Many aren’t satisfied by purging records related to arrest and prosecution—they want to know whom they can sue.
-(For information on handling the aftermath of arrest, prosecution, and conviction, see Consequences of Conviction, Factual Innocence, and Expungement or Sealing of Adult Criminal Records.)
+Most people who believe they've been wrongly accused of a crime want to know what recourses are available.
+Many aren't satisfied by purging records related to arrest and prosecution—they want to know whom they can sue.
+(For information on handling the aftermath of arrest, prosecution, and conviction, see Consequences of Conviction, Factual Innocence, and Expungement or Sealing an Adult Criminal Record.)

 Although it's possible, prevailing in a "malicious prosecution" or similar lawsuit against a district attorney or equivalent government lawyer for the act of filing charges is usually a tall task.
 A criminal defendant turned civil plaintiff must typically prove outrageous conduct by the lawyer(s) in question.
 For what's needed to win a malicious prosecution suit, see Suing For Damages: Malicious Prosecution.